ErreurDeSyntaxe/foundations-rps/README.md

 foolish to do so.
 When we come back to this project, it could be a good exercise to start from scratch and use a different approach to solving it.

+# Fourth Entry: Back in Black

+I struggled with arrows functions and callbacks (I still do) for a few days, but made it to the lesson which brings students back to the RPS game to build an interface.
+Let's go!

+First question: should I build the UI in html?
+My instinct is to do so because it is cleaner to add the page elements that must be present in the html.
+But the past lessons have all been about creating stuff in the .js file.
+I want to check other students' projects, but I don't want to shoot myself in the foot doing so.

+What must be there?
+What should be added dynamically?
+Should I review my flexbox knowledge and build a clean but simple layout?
+Poser la question, c'est y répondre.
+I'll start by making a page. html and CSS, here I come.